enginebeast/RCcar5/README.md

 <img src ="https://github.com/user-attachments/assets/b89ba4a0-09fb-4b17-a83e-9b0d80c383b2" width ="400">

 At first, I thought I had made an error in my arduino code, or in th circuit wiring, but after some searching I could find another problem.
 The Bluetooth mocule I purchase, HM-10, doesn't support a basic Bluetooth link.
 So I had to purchase an HC-06 Bluetooth module, which supports a basic Bluetooth link.
 From this experience, I realized importance researching commonly usedcomponent, and characteristics of parts I purchase.

-(여기서부터 영어 표현 점검 및 교정 필요)